the-mac/AndroidJniHelpers/README.md

 }

 ```
-Using the MACRequests Java instance looks as follows:
+Using a MACRequests Java instance could look as follows:
 ```java

     MACRequests object = MACRequests.getInstance().setKey("1234");